RedElastic/reactive-stock-trader/README.md

-# Install
+# Install and Run

-Install Java 8 SDK
+- Install Java 8 SDK
-Install SBT (`brew install sbt` on Mac)
+- [Install SBT](https://www.scala-sbt.org/1.x/docs/Setup.html) (`brew install sbt` on Mac)
-`sbt runAll`
+- `sbt runAll`

 The front end API is exposed on port 9000.

+The UI project can be found [here](https://github.com/RedElastic/reactive-stock-trader-ui).
+By default it is configured to expect the backend on localhost:9000.

+# Command line use of API

 The `jq` command line tool for JSON is very handy for pretty printing JSON responses, on Mac this can be installed with `brew install jq`.

-# Command line use of API

 Create a new portfolio named "piggy bank savings":
 `PID=$(curl -X POST http:/localhost:9000/api/portfolio -F name="piggy bank savings"); echo $PID`